Easy Blueberry Cobbler

-Narrowing down my favorite veggies are pretty easy…mushrooms and asparagus make the top cut.
+Narrowing down my favorite veggies are pretty easy — mushrooms and asparagus make the top cut.

 But, narrowing down my favorite fruits are just a little bit harder.
 Blueberries, apples, strawberries, and peaches are the top contenders, with a smattering of others falling right behind.

+Luckily, having a favorite fruit (or five) is an easy problem to have, especially when it comes to baking!
 You can pretty much find one (or three) containers of fresh blueberries in my refrigerator at any given time, even in the winter.
 The hubster loves taking some for lunch during the week, and I love munching on them for breakfast or as a snack.

 In fact, blueberries just might be my favorite fruit to bake with.
 From this blueberry yogurt cake, to that blueberry peach crisp, those blueberry coffee cake bites, and these mini blueberry kiwi tarts, I love it all.

 Besides the delicious taste, blueberries are so versatile and easy to use!
 No peeling, chopping or coring required, just dump into your recipe and that’s pretty much it.

 And since we’re nearing the unofficial start of summer, I thought I would share my favorite Easy Blueberry Cobbler recipe.